Cover: Albuquerque Balloon Fiesta, Albuquerque, New Mexico

 It is estimated over 848,000 people attended the 2014 Albuquerque International Balloon Fiesta.

 In addition to watching the magical show of the hot air balloons taking flight each morning, attendees can stroll through a concourse of 43 merchandise concessions, grab a bite to eat at one of the 45 food vendors and pick up a few of the 60,000 balloon fiesta pins sold each year.
 In the evening, attendees can return to the park for glow shows, fireworks, and musical performances.

 The Anderson-Abruzzo Albuquerque International Balloon Museum, which is operated by the City of Albuquerque, is located adjacent to Fiesta Park and showcases a vast collection of balloons, art work, and aerial artifacts.

 Book travel early.
 Hotels in and around the area sell out fast, so booking travel as far in advance as possible is a good idea.

 Dress in layers and wear comfortable shoes.
 Pre-dawn hours can be chilly, with the temperature quickly warming as the sun rises.
 Enclosed, comfortable shoes are your best footwear choice for the walk from the parking area and for walking and standing in the fields that serve as the launch site.

 Leave early – really early.
 Traffic to Fiesta Park begins to get heavy as early as 4:30am.
 Park and ride locations are also available.
 Pricing, parking locations, schedules and other travel information are available on the Albuquerque International Balloon Fiesta website.

 Weather can be a factor.
 Hot air balloons can only fly in certain weather conditions.
-If the wind speed is faster than 11.5 mph (10 knots) or if it is raining, the event will be delayed or cancelled.
-If an individual flying session is cancelled, no refunds are given however, rain checks are issued that can be used for another flying session during the same year’s Balloon Fiesta.
+If the wind speed is faster than 11.5 mph (10 knots) or if it is raining, the event will be delayed or canceled.
+If an individual flying session is canceled, no refunds are given however, rain checks are issued that can be used for another flying session during the same year’s Balloon Fiesta.